mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 For that purpose, we first import

 ```@example xxz_dmrg; continued = true
-using LinearAlgebra
-using ITensors
-using Plots
-using ReducedBasis
+using LinearAlgebra, ITensors, Plots, ReducedBasis
 ```

 now featuring `ITensors`.
-To build the Hamiltonian terms as MPOs, we make use of the [`OpSum()`](https://itensor.github.io/ITensors.jl/stable/tutorials/DMRG.html) object that automatically produces an MPO from a string of operators.
+To build the Hamiltonian terms as MPOs, we make use of the `ITensors.OpSum()` object that automatically produces an MPO from a string of operators.
 The affine MPO terms are then stored in an [`AffineDecomposition`](@ref) as [`ApproxMPO`](@ref)s which also include possible truncation keyword arguments:

 ```@example xxz_dmrg; continued = true